-If you have any complaints, observations or suggestions about the way in which our practice works, please address them in the first instance to our Practice Manager.
+If you have any complaints, observations or suggestions about the way in which our practice works, please address them in the first instance to our Operations Manager.
 We do not accept official complaints via this web site or email.

 Please rest assured that we do our best to make your dealings with the surgery a pleasant, effective and efficient process but we recognise that we may not always get things right.
 If you tell us what has happened we will investigate it thoroughly, send you a response and hope to learn from the event.

 You can, of course, tell us if we do something particularly well or if you have been especially helped by an individual member of our team ....... we learn from the good things as well as from occasions when something may not be done quite so well.

 Positive comments, complaints and significant incidents are shared by the whole team and we treat them as a learning experience so that we can strive to improve our service.

 Our Complaints Policy

 If you have any complaint or concern about the service that you have received from the doctors or staff working in this practice, you are entitled to ask for an explanation.

 Our procedure does not deal with matters of legal liability or compensation and does not affect your right to seek compensation in law.

 We operate an informal, in-house, complaints procedure to deal with this.
 In some cases, the in-house procedure is not an appropriate form of investigation, in which case you will be referred to the appropriate authority.

 Our complaints procedure does not affect your right to make a formal complaint to another body (download our Complaints Guide by clicking here).
 Our Management team will ensure that your complaint is investigated as thoroughly and speedily as possible by the most appropriate person(s) in the practice.
 Complaints about your clinical treatment will be investigated by a clinician and not by a manager.
 If you are complaining about a practice policy or procedure, one of our managers will investigate the matter and reply to you.
 We aim to respond to you within ten working days.